What If I Don't See My Operating System?

-This document is for HP printers that do not have drivers in select operating systems.
+This document is for HP products that do not have drivers or software updates for select operating systems.

 If your operating system is not listed on the HP Software & Drivers page, HP does not have driver downloads or software updates for your product for that operating system.
 Review the following information and options on operating system support.

-Why is there no driver available for my operating system?
+Why is an HP print driver not available for my Windows or Mac version?

-HP strives to provide driver options for most operating systems, but it is not always possible.
+HP strives to provide print driver options for most operating systems, but it is not always possible.
 The type of driver option available for your printer depends on a number of factors.
-Generally, HP printers older than seven years old are unlikely to be supported on the newest operating systems.
+Generally, printers older than seven years old are unlikely to be supported for the newest operating systems.

-Chrome OS: You do not need to install any drivers or software from HP or Google on your Chromebook.Verify whether your printer supports ePrint.
+To use your printer with a Chromebook, first verify whether your printer supports ePrint.
 Go to HP Web-Connected Printers and Supported Cloud Services, find your printer series, and then verify if your printer supports ePrint.

 If your printer supports ePrint, go to Setting up and using your ePrint-capable printer with a Chromebook, to use Google Cloud Print to print from your Chromebook to your ePrint printer.